reacheight/home/README.md

-Thank you ekmas for [the cs16 CSS library](https://github.com/ekmas/cs16.css).
+Thank you samke for [the cs16 CSS library](https://github.com/ekmas/cs16.css).

 Thank you Valve for the game.